Thursday

 July 1964 – Feeling neglected by Hawkeye, Natasha accepts a new assignment from S.H.I.E.L.D. and becomes the Black Widow again.
 She begins extensive S.H.I.E.L.D. field agent training.
 Under the auspices of S.H.I.E.L.D., Natasha is once again free to leave the country, and she begins to enjoy a lavish lifestyle as a member of the “jet-set,” making friends with people like Roman Polanski and Jackie Kennedy.

-September 1964 – The Black Widow continues high-level S.H.I.E.L.D. training, working directly with Nick Fury.
+September 1964 – Black Widow continues high-level S.H.I.E.L.D. training, working directly with Nick Fury.
 S.H.I.E.L.D. also replaces her Soviet-made wrist devices with more advanced versions.

-The Black Widow is sent on a mission for S.H.I.E.L.D. to a small island in the Caribbean, where she infiltrates a high-tech facility that is producing killer androids for the Mad Thinker.
+Black Widow is sent on a mission for S.H.I.E.L.D. to a small island in the Caribbean, where she infiltrates a high-tech facility that is producing killer androids for the Mad Thinker.
 Although Natasha sneaks into the main control room and gets the drop on the Thinker, she is overpowered by his android henchmen, gassed into unconsciousness, and taken prisoner.
 The Mad Thinker and his latest allies, the Puppet Master and Egghead, are hatching an elaborate scheme, and they transport Natasha to another facility in New York.
 Hawkeye, now using the identity of Goliath, comes to the rescue.
-After two days, the Black Widow and Goliath return to Avengers Mansion and meet Clint’s estranged brother Barney Barton.
+After two days, Black Widow and Goliath return to Avengers Mansion and meet Clint’s estranged brother Barney Barton.
 As the Avengers leave on a mission, Natasha goes to check in at S.H.I.E.L.D. headquarters.

 October 1964 – After completing a couple routine missions for S.H.I.E.L.D., Natasha receives word that Ivan Petrovich Bezukhov has been arrested by the KGB in retaliation for her defection to the West.
-Against Nick Fury’s orders, the Black Widow slips behind the Iron Curtain and rescues Ivan.
+Against Nick Fury’s orders, Black Widow slips behind the Iron Curtain and rescues Ivan.
 They return to New York and Natasha, disgusted with the world of espionage, resigns from S.H.I.E.L.D.
 However, Nick Fury agrees to grant Ivan defector status and sets him up with papers under the name “John Peterson.”

 Natasha then goes to Avengers Mansion to finally break off her relationship with Clint Barton.
 Happy to be reunited at last, Ivan agrees to work as Natasha’s chauffeur and bodyguard and moves into her posh penthouse apartment.
 He decides to drop his surname and merely go by Ivan Petrovich.